 You can access the back-up lamps through the inboard taillamp opening.
 See "Rear Turn Signal and Taillamps" in the Index.

-- Squeeze the tab on the socket while turning it to the left to remove it from the assembly. - 2.
-Remove the bulb from the socket.

-3. Reverse the steps with a new bulb.
+- 1. Squeeze the tab on the socket while turning it counterclockwise to remove it from the assembly. - 2.
+Remove the bulb from the socket. - 3.
+Reverse the steps listed previously with a new bulb.